-The College's state-of-the-art Mayo Concert Hall serves as the primary facility for concerts and recitals.
+The College's state-of-the-art Mildred & Ernest E. Mayo Concert Hall serves as the primary facility for concerts and recitals.
 This building, designed in the Georgian Colonial style of the campus, contains a 300-plus-seat concert hall critically acclaimed for its aesthetic and acoustical properties, instrumental and choral rehearsal halls, computer synthesizers and keyboard laboratories, numerous classrooms, small ensemble suites, and practice rooms.
+The venue hosts many musical performances through the Department of Music, as well as lectures and presentations including the School of the Arts and Communication's Friday Brown Bag Lecture Series and the Department of Art & Art History's Visiting Artist & Scholar Series.